fourjuaneight/fourjuaneight/content/articles/Bookmarking-the-Web.md

 You can get the Shortcut  {{<link href ="https://www.icloud.com/shortcuts/8e8ea1ce538d4653825b6be88df39bb7" content ="here" >}}.

 ### Bonus: Reading List
 {{<link href ="https://www.icloud.com/shortcuts/011881d4b2cc4665ad7b27690fcca915" content ="This" >}} is a simple version of the Web Bookmarks Shortcut.
 It grabs the webpage name and prompts you for verification.
-Then passes that, along with the input URL via magic variables, to Pinboard using the "Reading_List"tag.
+Then passes that, along with the input URL via magic variables, to Pinboard using the "Reading_List" tag.

 ### Getting Your Bookmarks
 Using tags/categories is a fantastic way to filter your bookmarks. {{<link href ="https://pinboard.in" content ="Pinboard.in" >}} makes it easy to find stuff on the site this way.
 But this works even better with Shortcuts.